Table of Contents

 Once you have categorized everything, it is time to create some budgets.
 For example, I can look back at how much we have paid for electricity for the past few years since we moved in and know we rarely pay more than $100 per month, so I budget that much for electricity.
 Rinse, lather and repeat for all of your consistent monthly expenses.

 Be sure to do this step.
-This becomes incredibly important in Travel Finance 103 where we will talk about using credit cards to maximize your travel.
+This becomes incredibly important later where we will talk about using credit cards to maximize your travel.

 Now, it is time to do some budgeting for the incidental expenses, like eating out, shopping, etc.